-- For accessible non-porous surfaces cleaned as part of the interim measures: - o If \leq 10 μg/100 cm2 no additional action, long term maintenance and monitoring to continue in accordance with this plan; - If > 10 μg/100 cm2 additional cleaning of surfaces represented by the verification sample will be conducted as described in the Interim Measures Plan and verification samples collected at the frequency indicated above using offset sampling locations. - For encapsulated surfaces:
+- For accessible non-porous surfaces cleaned as part of the interim measures: - o If \leq 10 μg/100 cm2 no additional action, long term maintenance and monitoring to continue in accordance with this plan. - If > 10 μg/100 cm2 additional cleaning of surfaces represented by the verification sample will be conducted as described in the Interim Measures Plan and verification samples collected at the frequency indicated above using offset sampling locations. - For encapsulated surfaces: - o If \leq 1 μg/100 cm2 no additional action, long term maintenance and monitoring to continue in accordance with this plan. - In areas where encapsulation deterioration is observed or PCBs are reported at concentrations 10 μg/100 cm2 additional encapsulant (e.g., new bead of caulk or other liquid encapsulant) will be applied and follow-up wipe samples will be collected.
+If analytical results indicate that PCBs are still present at concentrations > $10 \mu g/100 \text{ cm}^2$ after the prescribed re-application, UMass will evaluate alternative solutions in conjunction with EPA.

-- o If \leq 1 μg/100 cm2 no additional action, long term maintenance and monitoring to continue in accordance with this plan; - In areas where encapsulation deterioration is observed or PCBs are reported at concentrations 10 μg/100 cm2, the following actions will be taken: - An additional encapsulant (e.g., new bead of caulk or other liquid encapsulant) will be applied and follow-up wipe samples will be collected.
-If analytical results indicate that PCBs are still present at concentrations > 10 μg/100 cm2 after the prescribed reapplication, UMass will evaluate alternative solutions in conjunction with EPA. - If > 1 and ≤ 10 μg/100 cm2 continued monitoring will occur to establish patterns or trends in concentration.
+If > 1 and ≤ 10 μg/100 cm2 - continued monitoring will occur to establish patterns or trends in concentration.
 If increasing concentrations are determined, then additional coatings may be applied and/or alternative solutions will be discussed with EPA.